schasins/helena-lang/README.md

 ## Running Tests

+To run tests, first run steps 1 and 2 under **Quickstart** above, and ensure the command line tool `docker` is installed.

-Integration test is currently in the higher level `helena` repository.
-Run `./utilities/run-ci.sh` from the main repository directory.
-Docker is a prerequisite.
+Integration test is currently in the higher-level `helena` repository.
+Run `./utilities/run-ci.sh` from the main directory of the `helena` repository.

 ## TODO